benjystanton/benjystanton.github.io/_posts/2016-10-29-come-and-work-with-me-at-office-for-national-statistics-ons.md

 ## What do UX designers do?
 The role has different meanings to different people.
 I really like this [list of UX designer skills]({{ site.url }}/blog/user-experience-ux-designer-skills/).

-I don’t think you need to be an expert in all of these things.
+I don’t think you need to be an expert in all of those things.
 But, if you are good at a few (and have an appreciation for why the rest are important) then I think you’ll make a good UX designer.

 ## Open days